-Documentary Film Camera Kit – You have the vision, the crew, and the story you want to tell in documentary form, but what else do you need next?
-The next thing you will need is a documentary film camera, microphones for capturing your audio for your documentary, and a few other documentary camera tools.
+Documentary Film Camera Kit – You’ve got the vision, the team, and the tale you want to convey in documentary form; now what?
+A documentary film camera, microphones for capturing your audio for your documentary, and a few additional documentary camera instruments are the next items you’ll need.

 Extra Camera Batteries

-Running out of power in a documentary filmmaking camera during a pivotal interview could be disastrous.
-Especially when an interview is giving a heart-wrenching account of something from the past, and you don’t have the guts to ask them to start over.
+A documentary filmmaking camera running out of battery during a crucial interview might be disastrous.
+Especially when an interviewee is providing a heartbreaking narrative of something that happened in the past and you don’t dare to ask them to begin again.

-So the key to having a complete documentary film camera kit is having a few extra sets of batteries for your camera and other gear like lavalier microphones for a trouble-free shoot.
-Seasoned filmmakers pack more batteries than they need, and the good thing is that most batteries are cheap enough that you can load up in advance.
+So having a few additional sets of batteries for your camera and other gear like lavalier mics for a trouble-free shoot is crucial to having full documentary film camera equipment.
+Experienced filmmakers bring more batteries than they need, and the good news is that most batteries are inexpensive enough to stock up on ahead of time.

-Camera makers usually offer higher capacity batteries compared to generic ones on the market today, so think about that before loading up your documentary film camera kit with some needed extra camera batteries.
+Camera manufacturers typically offer higher capacity batteries than generic batteries on the market today, so keep that in mind when stocking up on extra camera batteries for your documentary film camera set.

 Anti-Fog/DeFog Lens Cleaner

-With documentary filmmaking, you never know where and when you will be shooting to get your shot.
-You could be filming outdoors on a cold and dry day, and then run immediately into a warm indoor space to continue the shot.
-If this happens, your camera lens will fog up as a result of this airy change.
+When it comes to documentary filmmaking, you never know where you’ll be filming or when you’ll get your shot.
+You could be filming outside on a chilly, dry day and then dash into a warm inside location to finish the shot.
+As a result of the shift in air pressure, your camera lens will fog up.

 In worst-case scenarios, this could slow down production as your camera team has to deal with cleaning up your camera lens.
 Adding an Anti-Fog lens cleaner in your documentary film camera kit will help you in times like these.
 Unlike normal lens cleaners, defog solutions help keep the fog away for constant shooting.

-Documentary filmmakers tend to do more roles on set than just direct.
-So, having a multi-tool that has a small pocket knife, screwdriver (standard and Phillips head), and a few other little tools on hand and in pocket’s-reach can be priceless when you’re shooting.
+Documentary filmmakers frequently do multiple tasks on set in addition to directing.
+When you’re shooting, having a multi-tool with a small pocket knife, screwdriver (both standard and Phillips head), and a few other small tools on hand and within reach can be invaluable.

 Something to keep in mind when carrying around this type of multi-tool when you are filming is that it might be allowed in highly secured areas where a knife may not be allowed.
 Browse Multitools and pick out the right one for you.